numberly/flask-stupe/docs/source/config.rst

 Easier collection of configuration values
 #########################################

-Stupeflask make it easier to collect configuration variables from different sources.
+Stupeflask makes it easier to collect configuration variables from different sources.

 config.py